radiantearth/stac-spec/best-practices.md

 ### Dynamic Catalogs

-A dynamic catalog is implemented in software as a RESTful API, following the same specified JSON structure for Items, Catalogs and Collections.
+A dynamic catalog is implemented in software as an HTTP-based API, following the same specified JSON structure for Items, Catalogs and Collections.
 Its structure and responses are usually generated dynamically, instead of relying on a set of already defined files.
 But the result is the same, enabling the same discovery from people browsing and search engines crawling.
 It generally indexes data for efficient responses, and aims to be easy for existing APIs to implement as a more standard interface